-- you think the conditions on your order are unreasonable or very hard to follow - you have a court order and Child Safety says you need to do other things not written in the order.
+- you think the conditions on your order are unreasonable or very hard to follow - · you have a court order and Child Safety says you need to do other things not written in the order.

-If my kid is out of my care can I see them?
+If my kid is not in my care, can I see them?

 If your kid is removed from your care the magistrate will decide what contact you can have with them.
-Child Safety will be in charge of arranging contact so stay in contact with them.
+Child Safety will oversee arranging contact so stay in contact with them.